Nikhil9786/Implemetation-of-VGG16-ResNet18-InceptionV2-on-Cifar100/README.md

 CIFAR-100 dataset is used to implement all the architectures.
 The data-set has 100 classes containing 500 training images and 100 testing images, totalling to 60,000 images.
-Each class is a part of one of the 20 super classes.Each image comes with a fine label, the class to which it belongs, and a coarse label, the super class to which it belongs.[10]
+Each class is a part of one of the 20 super classes.Each image comes with a fine label, the class to which it belongs, and a coarse label, the super class to which it belongs.
 Pre-Processing: Size of each image in the data-set is (32,32.3).
 To use it in the architectures I re-scaled the images by 255.0 and then converted them in to categorical data by one hot encoding.
 One- hot encoding is a representation of categorical variables as binary vectors.
 This method makes the deep learning model easier and faster to train.
 Also, it